walethewave/walethewave/README.md

 **"Every dataset tells a story.
 I help organizations listen."**

-From detecting fraudulent transactions in messy financial logs to building AI-powered confidence coaches, I specialize in turning complex data challenges into elegant, production-ready solutions.
+From predicting e-sign behavior in digital lending to building AI-powered confidence coaches, I specialize in turning complex data challenges into elegant, production-ready solutions.
 With a mathematician's precision and an engineer's pragmatism, I build AI systems that don't just work in notebooks—they thrive in the real world.

 <div align="center">